kcuilla/reactablefmtr/README.md

                                                       colors = viridis::magma(5))))
 ```
 <img src="man/figures/README_color_scales_bright_values.PNG" align="center" />
-<i>Note: this feature is only available in the development version and is not on CRAN at the moment.</i>

 If your table contains row-wise data, you can use `span = TRUE` to apply color scales across the dataset rather than for each column.
 You can also select particular columns either by column position or by column name.
 Note: `span` can also be used with `color_tiles()` as well.